BrownDogGadgets/3D-Printed-Parts/Pen-Holder/README.md

 - Pen-Holder-FPS-Horizontal.stl

 ## Hardware
-The Pen Holder requires a 3mm hexnut to be inserted into the cavity on the inside of the circular part.
+The Pen Holder requires a 3mm hex nut to be inserted into the cavity on the inside of the circular part.
 A 3mm bolt (at least 10mm long) then threads through the nut and can be tightened against the pen to hold it in place.

 This file can be printed on a standard FFF (Fused Filament Fabrication) desktop printer without support.